 Ulrike Meinhof was first known as a prominent West German Socialist intellectual and later as a member of the Red Army Faction.
 In a world dominated by the Cold War, Meinhof was a successful, bright, and well-regarded social critic.
-She edited a leftwing magazine, gave lectures, lived in society, was married to a prominent leader, and was considered to be one of the key voices of the West German intellectual left.
+She edited a left-wing magazine, gave lectures, lived in society, was married to a prominent leader, and was considered to be one of the key voices of the West German intellectual left.
 Meinhof encountered the Red Army Faction when Andreas Baader and Gundrun Enslun spent two weeks at her house while fugitives from arson charges.
 When Baader and Enslun were captured, Meinhof's private support became more public by breaking Baader out of prison and joining the group underground.

 Meinhof and the Red Army Faction presented a revolutionary movement of the left whose opposition to capital and the state would not be contained in the traditional methods of protest.
 Their tactics ensured them global notoriety, and radicals across the globe were paying attention.
 Ron Eyerman and Andrew Jamison argue that social movements "develop worldviews that restructure cognition, that re-cognize reality itself (165).
 The Red Army Faction was repositioning all of the rules about political protest and responsibility.
 The police response was intense, as evident in the development of a centralized database on terrorist subjects (Vague, 37-38).
-Police set roadblocks, arrested activists, and did all they could to catch the Red Army Faction.